maxpoletaev/dendy/README.md

 Game Genie was a cartridge pass-through device that allowed players to modify the game program ROM data with special codes, creating new effects and cheats.
-The code was basically a memory address and a value it should be set to, encoded in a 6 or 8 character string.
-For example, the code `SXIOPO` for Super Mario Bros.
+The code was basically a memory address:value pair that was patched in the game's memory when that value was read from the cartridge.

-You can use various Game Genie codes available on the iwith this emulator by passing them as a comma-separated list to the `-gg` flag.
+You can use various Game Genie codes available on the internet with the emulator by passing them as a comma-separated list to the `-gg` flag.

 ## Network Multiplayer